-Local Rules W.D.
-Wash.
-LCR 83.4, as modified by this rule, applies:
+GR 2, subsection (i) of the Local Rules W.D.
+Wash., as modified by this rule, applies:

-(a) Application.
-An application to appear as a legal intern in the bankruptcy court for the Western District of Washington shall be submitted to a bankruptcy court judge for approval or disapproval.

-(b) Scope of Practice.
-In addition to those proceedings identified in Local Rules W.D.
-Wash.
-LCR 83.4(c), a legal intern may participate in 11 U.S.C. § 341 meetings and examinations under
+- (a) Application.
+An application to appear as a legal intern in the bankruptcy court for the Western District of Washington shall be submitted to a bankruptcy court judge for approval or disapproval. - (b) Scope of Practice.
+In addition to those proceedings identified in GR 2(i)(3)(D), a legal intern may participate in 11 U.S.C. § 341 meetings and examinations under Fed.

-Fed.
 R. Bankr.
 P. 2004 provided that the supervising lawyer or another lawyer from the same office shall be present while the legal intern is participating in those proceedings.

-(c) Supervising Lawyer.
-In addition to the requirements of Local Rules W.D.
-Wash.
-LCR 83.4(d) the supervising lawyer shall have been actively involved in the practice of bankruptcy law for at least 3 years at the time the application is filed.

-(d) Rule 9 Interns.
-Notwithstanding anything in this Local Bankruptcy Rule 2090-1, any individual who has been granted a limited license to practice law in Washington State pursuant to Rule 9 of the Washington State Admission and Practice Rules ("Rule 9 Intern"), may appear in the United States Bankruptcy Court for the Western District of Washington in the manner provided in Rule 9 as if such court were specifically identified in Subsection (e)(1)(D) of Rule 9.
+- (c) Supervising Lawyer.
+In addition to the requirements of GR 2(i)(4), the supervising lawyer shall have been actively involved in the practice of bankruptcy law for at least 3 years at the time the application is filed. - (d) Rule 9 Interns.
+Notwithstanding anything in this Rule 2090-1, any individual who has been granted a limited license to practice law in Washington State pursuant to Rule 9 of the Washington State Admission to Practice Rules ("Rule 9 Intern"), may appear in the United States Bankruptcy Court for the Western District of Washington in the manner provided in Rule 9 as if such court were specifically identified in Subsection (c)(4) of Rule 9.
 A Rule 9 Intern appearing in this court shall comply with and be bound by all of the provisions of Rule 9.